zbady991/sre/CODE_OF_CONDUCT.md

 ## Welcome to the SmythOS Community 💫

 Thank you for being part of the SmythOS community!
-We’re building more than just software — we’re creating a space where contributors, users, and curious explorers feel welcomed, heard, and empowered.
+We’re contributing to more than just the internet of agents, we’re creating a space where contributors, users, and curious explorers feel welcomed, heard, and empowered.
 Whether you’re filing an issue, contributing code, asking a question, or just observing, we expect everyone to treat others with kindness and respect.

 This Code of Conduct exists to help us build a healthy, constructive, and inclusive environment together.
 Please take a moment to read it. 💙